Out-of-Time-Ordered Crystals and Fragmentation

-{\it Conclusion ---} In order to define meaningfully robust many-body quantum time crystals in isolated systems we introduced a definition based on out-of-time-ordered correlations that need to display both finite frequency oscillations and non-trivial spatial dependence of these frequencies for local observables.
-Moreover, we demanded that this phenomenon is stable to local perturbations, both unitary and dissipative.
-We provided an example in the form of spin-$1/2$ XYZ Cruetz ladder.
-We have shown that the OTO crystal behaviour is due to the existence of strictly local dynamical symmetries, which in turn imply a type of \emph{local} Hilbert space fragmentation, that should be contrasted with true fragmentation \cite{fragmentation3}, which does not seemingly guarantee persistent oscillations by itself.
-However, whether such oscillations are possible without strictly local dynamical symmetries remains an open question.
-The results of a very recent preprint connecting true fragmentation with the existence of conservation laws \cite{SanjayNew} could be used to study such a question, as well as potential connections between true and local fragmentation.
 The results open many other interesting avenues for further exploration.
-The introduced notion of stability to local perturbations is somewhat reminiscent of topological quantum order \cite{topologicalquantumorder}, but, due to the strictly local dynamical symmetries, it is now present even at finite temperatures and frequencies.
+Importantly, can recent highly successful hydrodynamic theories \cite{GHD1,GHD2,ampelogiannis2021ergodicity}, account for OTO crystals?
+The introduced notion of stability to local perturbations is reminiscent of topological quantum order \cite{topologicalquantumorder}, but, it is now present even at finite temperatures and frequencies.
 Can this similarity be exploited to have dynamical topological quantum information processing at finite temperatures in interacting systems?
-Another general question is what do oscillations in the OTOC imply for entanglement \cite{Olalla}.
-Finally, OTO crystals could be identified in other systems, even though all the known non-stationary quantum many-body systems (e.g. \cite{Buca_2019,spinlace,Marko1}) poses only one frequency of oscillations and do not display non-trivial spatial dependence in that frequency.
-In particular, it would be interesting to explore what models with holographic duals would display such oscillations \cite{Saso}.
+Likewise, oscillating entanglement could have important implications for quantum information processing and metrology \cite{metrology}.
+Another general question is what do oscillations in the OTOC imply for entanglement \cite{Olalla} and transport \cite{DissipativeTCNew3}.
+Finally, OTO crystals could be identified in other systems, even though all the known non-stationary quantum many-body systems (e.g. \cite{Buca_2019,spinlace,Marko1}) posses only one frequency of oscillations and do not display non-trivial spatial dependence in that frequency.
+Can OTO crystals be achieved without constrained dynamics?
+In particular, it would be interesting to explore gravitational waves in holographically dual models displaying such oscillations \cite{Saso,PhysRevX.11.031003}.
+Connections to \emph{spontaneous} dynamical phase transitions \cite{dynphas} will be explored.
+Finally, a possibly experimental implementation using a bosonic Creutz ladder with circuit QED could simulate our spin-$1/2$ model in the hard-core limit of the bosonic system \cite{HadisehCreutz}.
+Likewise, experimental protocols for measuring OTOC exist, e.g. \cite{ReyOTOC,OTOCArrowOfTime}, making our OTO crystal potentially experimentally relevant

 \widetext

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}